Dallinger/cookiecutter-dallinger/README.md

 `repo_name` you provided will be created.
 The package in that directory will contain a basic Dallinger experiment, an example Bot that runs through the experiment as a simulated browser, an automated test harness, and documentation generation tools.
-The pacakge can be installed with pip (`pip install -e .`) and/or uploaded to the [Python Package Index (PyPI)](https://pypi.python.org/pypi).
+The package can be installed with pip (`pip install -e .`) and/or uploaded to the [Python Package Index (PyPI)](https://pypi.python.org/pypi).